ProjectLibertyLabs/siwf/docs/src/README.md

 - Production-Mainnet: The production environment
 - MSA: The Frequency blockchain account for a user
 - SR25519: Schnorr signatures using `ed25519` over ECDSA
+- Secp256k1: Elliptic curve used in Ethereum for digital signatures and keys.
 - Delegation: The user permission for an application to act on their behalf
 - Credential: Verified data about the user provided with permission of the user